sevidmusic/Roady/README.md

-It is safe to modify the domain defined in the App's `Components.php` file after the App has been made, however, `dsh --build-app` takes an optional domain as the second parameter, so there is really no need to modify the domain set in App's `Components.php` file, instead just use `dsh --build-app [APP_NAME] [DOMAIN]` to easily build the App for one or more domains.
+It is safe to modify the domain defined in the App's `Components.php` file after the App has been made, however, `dsh --build-app` takes an optional domain as the second argument, so there is really no need to modify the domain set in App's `Components.php` file, instead just use `dsh --build-app [APP_NAME] [DOMAIN]` to easily build the App for one or more domains.